MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 This setting is a group policy and can be managed via Cloud Policy.
 It can also be deployed as a Registry value.

-The policy functionality can be used in Current Channel Version 2304 (Build 16327.20214), Monthly Enterprise Channel Version 2303 (build 16227.20318), and Semi-Annual Enterprise Channel (Preview) Version 2308 (build 16731.20234).
-We expect it to become available in Semi-Annual Enterprise Channel in January 2024.
+You can use the policy functionality in Current Channel Version 2406 (Build 16.0.17830.20138).
+We expect it to become available in Monthly Enterprise Channel in September 2024.

 #### Policy Details: